Question from a retired pastor–

 He’d bought a few things, but the process of paying for it was taking forever.
-He fumbled around in his pocket for his wallet, then struggled with it in search of his debit card, and only with the checker’s help was he able to insert it into the machine and complete the transaction.
-In the process, he flirted with the lady behind him, the one just ahead of me, and made friendly comments to anyone else who might be overhearing this.
+He fumbled around in his pocket for his wallet, then struggled with it in search of his debit card.
+Only with the checker’s help was he able to insert it into the machine and complete the transaction.
+In the process, the old guy flirted with the lady behind him, the one just ahead of me, and made friendly comments to anyone else who might be overhearing this.

-I was interested to see both the checker and the woman customer were patient with him.
+I was interested to see that both the checker and the woman customer were patient with him.

 When he finished, the man seemed in no hurry to pick up his purchase and move out of the way for the next customer.
 He looked at the line forming behind him and muttered something about being 82 years old, as though this were an achievement for which he was being honored.

 You will not believe this since I’m writing about it, but I was not impatient with him, and said nothing to anyone.
-I did not roll my eyes, did not react, but sent up a quick prayer for him.
+I did not roll my eyes, did not even react, but sent up a quick prayer for the old gentleman.